Fintechs at the gate: online brokers target affluent Brazilians

 XP, which has 1.1 milion clients, expects to start offering loans backed by clients’ investment holdings soon, Gabriel Leal, one of its partners, said in an interview.

-Banco BTG Pactual, long known as an investment bank, also plans to build a full-service online retail bank in a pivot similar to U.S. rival Goldman Sachs Group Inc’s (GS.N) shift to a more consumer-oriented business model.
+Banco BTG Pactual, long known as an investment bank, also plans to build a full-service online retail bank in a pivot similar to U.S. rival Goldman Sachs Group Inc’s shift to a more consumer-oriented business model.

 “Banks can now grow without brick-and-mortar branches,” said BTG Pactual partner Marcelo Flora.
 “That’s why BTG has decided to invest in retail banking.”